MS Nikolay Nekrasov Review and Specifications

 The boat is named after the Russian poet Nikolay Alexeyevich Nekrasov (1821-1878) considered one of Russia's greatest poets, alongside with Pushkin and Lermontov.
 The ship was renamed in 1962, fully reconstructed and modernized in 2004-2006.
 From the same series (Project 26-37) are a total of 14 boats manufactured in the period 1957-1962.
-All these ships are in the Oktyabrskaya Revolyutsiya-class and originally designed with capacity 312 passengers and 70 crew.
-Between 2006-208 the ship (under brand-name "Les nuits Blanches") served exclusively French tourists, and since 2008 serves the Russian river cruise market.
+All these ships are in the Oktyabrskaya Revolyutsiya-class and originally designed with the capacity of 312 passengers and 70 crew.
+Between 2006-208 the ship (under the brand-name "Les nuits Blanches") served exclusively French tourists, and since 2008 serves the Russian river cruise market.

 Cabin TVs show all-Russian channels, as well as recorded films and cartoons, live views (from a camera installed on the bow), ship security channel (instructions in cases of emergency), ship channel (showing itinerary map and current location).